Incontinence

 TYPES OF URINARY INCONTINENCE

-It is important for clinicians to remember that urinary incontinence is not a disease itself; it is a symptom of some other malfunctioning in the human body.
+It is important for clinicians to remember that urinary incontinence is not a disease itself; it is a symptom of some other malfunction in the human body.
 Early diagnosis is essential to determine whether there is an underlying serious medical condition causing urinary incontinence.
 Some of those conditions include multiple sclerosis (MS), Parkinson’s disease, and tumor.
-Approximately 80% of individuals with MS develop some form of urinary incontinence (WOCN, 2016).
+Approximately 80% of individuals with MS develop some form of urinary incontinence (WOCN, 2021).

 Urinary incontinence can be divided into several different types, with different underlying factors associated with each type.